Location: 43.13138N 3.02356E

 Sky water runs down our mountains and flows into our plains.
 The order of magnitude of the Aude river discharge ranges between 10 and 100 m3/s for an average year, but it can reach several thousands of m3/s during exceptional floods with a return period of around one century (that is as much as the normal Rhône river discharge!).

 Similarly, if a structure locally increases the flow velocity, erosion will occur to satisfy the locally increased transport capacity of the flow.
-As an example, longitudinal dikes (called ‘levees’) aiming at containing the flow, induce a flow acceleration and thus river bed erosion (see picture below from G. Degoutte’s book).
+As an example, longitudinal dikes (called ‘levees’ or ‘training walls’) aiming at containing the flow, induce a flow acceleration and thus river bed erosion (see picture below from G. Degoutte’s book).

 It is therefore possible to determine the width of a canal in order to keep a certain water depth according to the sediment grain size … if one remembers that beginning of movement of sand with 0.5 to 1 mm diameter is around 0.5 m/s, on 1 to 5 m water depth.